The Newmarket Era: 1900s

 On June 14, 1953, the Era’s offices were ravaged by a fire and a new location arranged at 30 Charles Street by publisher Cecil Alexander “Tiny” Cathers, a Progressive Conservative MP.

 In 1958 Maj.
 James McCollum Baxter of Windsor would take over the paper, himself a former city editor of the Windsor Record in 1913.
 Like Jackson, Baxter's son Ian would eventually join the paper, but in 1965 the paper was sold to John Bassett and the Toronto Telegram, establishing Inland Publishing Ltd., which would eventually be purchased by Torstar, Inc. The paper absorbed the Newmarket Post in 1966.

 The 1970s saw David R. Haskell as publisher, with Robert Terrence “Terry” Carter, who would write a fair bit about the history of the paper, as editor-in-chief.
 The paper moved to a larger premise on Steven Court in 1982.
 The paper merged with the Aurora Banner in 1989 to form the Era-Banner.
 The Era-Banner continues today under Metroland Media Group, with Ian Proudfoot publishing from 1996 to 2016 and Dana Robbins next.
+On September 15, 2023 Metroland Media moved the newspaper to an online only format.